Dollar rally finds new wings on hawkish-sounding Fed minutes

 Indeed, while discussions around the table at the Fed meeting is one thing, the final opinion of the Fed Chair and her voting members is quite another.

-"The "significant underutilization of labor resources" view of the labor market carries the day as far as monetary policy is concerned," said David de Garis, senior economist at National Australia Bank, referring to Janet Yellen's concerns about jobs.
+"The "significant underutilisation of labour resources" view of the labour market carries the day as far as monetary policy is concerned," said David de Garis, senior economist at National Australia Bank, referring to Janet Yellen's concerns about jobs.

 "The market now waits for Dr Yellen's address to the Kansas City Fed Jackson Hole conference Friday," he added.